L3ad Solutions

 Takeaway

-Worth trying: Pick one post this week and add a deadline or limited detail ("This weekend only," "First 10 customers," "Expires Thursday").
-Track clicks for a week and compare to your typical post performance.
+Pick one Google Business Profile post this week and add a deadline or limited detail: this weekend only, first 10 customers, expires Thursday.
+Track clicks for a week against your typical post.
+Urgency, not just consistency, is what turns a scroll into a tap.

 how to write google business profile posts that drive action